 WHICH IS CHEAPER: Fitzroy Island

 There are my highlight summaries for Fitzroy Island vs Green Island.
 Read on for a more detailed comparison of each with more photos.

 Fitzroy Island is one of the best tropical island destinations in Far North Queensland.
-There’s plenty of things to do on Fitzroy Island, from hiking, snorkelling and swimming with turtles.
+There are plenty of things to do on Fitzroy Island, from hiking, snorkelling and swimming with turtles.
 Spoiler alert, Fitzroy is my favourite out of all the islands off Cairns.